 Given that 100% of children online will be approached by some type of predator, parents have a bigger challenge than ever in raising children.
 There are predators who will seduce an individual to come see them and then lock them in their basement as a sex slave for their own personal use.
 A Human Trafficker is a predator who sells their victims to others as part of a business.
 The good news is that there are many resources to facilitate parents in discussing online predators.
-Our Powerpoint and the script that goes with it.
+Here is our Powerpoint and the script that goes with it.
 You may need to change some of the pictures so the people look like your audience, so they can relate.
 Here is the handout for churches which includes actions for church ministries.
 Here is the Powerpoint in PDF format.
 Please note that videos don't play in PDF.
 You may need to embed from You Tube.
-This handout is an excerpt from the book"How You Can Fight Human Trafficking, Over 100 Ways to Make a Difference" that you can use for parents.
+This handout is an excerpt from the book "How You Can Fight Human Trafficking, Over 100 Ways to Make a Difference" that you can use for parents.
 Here is the Power Point in Spanish with the script in Spanish and the handout in Spanish.
 This PP is an outstanding resource to both educate parents on how to protect their children and what community actions we need to Above is a video from Netsmartz, a site hosted by The Center for Missing and Exploited Children.
 To find other videos for teens, simply go to their site: www.netsmartz.org/parents and select "Teens" at the top and scroll down to "Real Life Stories."
 Their videos are also in Spanish and they have great age appropriate videos for "Tweens" and "Kids" that are less than 3 minutes, perfect for a Teens attention span!